pietoe/crypto-price-finder/README.md

-# crypto-price-finder
+!!!!!GUI_CRYPTO.PY IS THE FILE TO RUN!!!!!!

-finds and alerts ypu on crypto price
+this program finds and alerts you on crypto price.
-BUY button allows you to set alarm when price goes below a wanted num SELL button is the opposite
+BUY button allows you to set alarm when price goes below a wanted num SELL button is the opposite.